NikiNikiforidi/eng89_OOP_Python/README.md

 ### Reptile class

 #### Create a Reptile class to inherit Animal class
+- To inherit from another class you must import:
+- From animal (the file name) import Animal (the class you want to inherit from)
 ```
 from animal import Animal  # From file to class.
 Must be in the same directory
 class Reptile(Animal):    #Inheriting from Animal class